osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 ### Deployment

-- PostgreSQL is mandatory for the `api` and `worker` profiles; the CLI does not use it. **Implemented in Phase 1b and extended through Phase 3.4**: `application-api.yml` and `application-worker.yml` wire `spring.datasource`/`spring.flyway`, and the `job_definition`, `job_run`, `job_schedule`, `audit_event`, cancellation-warning, retry-policy, eligibility, lease-fencing, Quartz, and login-throttle schema plus supporting indexes are versioned by Flyway migrations V1 through V16.
-The worker dispatch, hybrid admission, Quartz JDBC clustering, and shared throttle runtime remain isolated from the CLI artifact.
+- PostgreSQL is mandatory for the `api` and `worker` profiles; the CLI does not use it. **Implemented through Phase 3.4**: `application-api.yml` and `application-worker.yml` wire `spring.datasource`/`spring.flyway`, and the current `job_definition`, `job_run`, `job_schedule`, `audit_event`, cancellation-warning, retry-policy, eligibility, lease-fencing, Quartz, and login-throttle schema plus supporting indexes are versioned by Flyway migrations V1 through V16. **Planned for Phase 4**: the managed datasource catalog, datasource ACLs, job datasource references, and binding-use flags are added by forward-only migrations V17 and later under the explicit pre-production reset rule.
+The worker dispatch, hybrid admission, Quartz JDBC clustering, shared throttle runtime, and future datasource catalog remain isolated from the CLI artifact.
 - SQLite is limited to isolated CLI fixtures or unit tests.
 - The CLI remains available in every implementation phase and deployment model.
 - The `api` profile may run as multiple stateless instances; Quartz uses PostgreSQL JDBC clustering in Phase 3.